Opentrons/opentrons/RELEASING.md

 - Release (External facing releases - stable, beta, alpha)
 - Internal Release (Internal facing releases - stable, beta, alpha)

-> [!TIP]
-> these instructions assume that your remote is named `origin`
-> git config remote.origin.tagOpt --tags ensures that when you fetch and pull, you get all the tags from the remote.
+> [!TIP] > `git config remote.origin.tagOpt --tags` ensures that when you fetch and pull, you get all the tags from the origin remote.

 ### Steps to release the changes in `edge`

 1. Checkout `edge` and make a chore release branch, without any new changes.
-The branch name should match `chore_release-*`.
+The branch name should match `chore_release-${version}`.

    ```shell
    git switch edge